-Section A below discussed the case and the reasoning, and Section B briefly gives a context to the legal position for a reader who is new to the topic.
+Section A below discusses the case and the reasoning, and Section B briefly gives a context to the legal position for a reader who is new to the topic.

 Indiabulls was the marketing representative of OMCON under an agreement.
 The dispute resolution clause provided that any disputes between the parties shall be referred to a sole arbitrator.
 It further provided that the sole arbitrator shall be “nominated/appointed by the Company only” (that is, Indiabulls) without recourse to an alternative mode of appointment.

-Some disputes arose, and Indiabulls appointed a sole arbitrator in Jun 2019.
+Some disputes arose, and Indiabulls appointed a sole arbitrator in June 2019.
 OMCON informed that it would not accept the appointment and it did not appear before the arbitrator on two dates.
-In January 2020, OMCON applied Section 12 ACA before the arbitrator challenging his jurisdiction.
+In January 2020, OMCON applied under Section 12 of the Arbitration and Conciliation Act,1996 (“ACA”) before the arbitrator challenging his jurisdiction.
 It argued that the appointment was contrary to Supreme Court’s judgment in Perkins Eastman Architects DPC & another v.
 HSCC India Ltd., 2019 SCC Online SC 1517.

 The arbitrator upheld his jurisdiction saying that delay and laches barred the application, and Perkins did not apply where the authority to nominate the arbitrator was vested in a company and not a person.